Composing in-apps

 Previewing your changes

-As you compose your in-app, the preview on the right hand-side of your screen will automatically update to reflect your changes.
+As you compose your popup, the preview on the right hand-side of your screen will automatically update to reflect your changes.

 Use the device selector at the top of the preview to switch from phone to tablet or computer.

-You have complete control over how you in-app message looks.
-The in-app composition form offers many color and placement options, buttons, as well as entry & exit animations.
+You have complete control over how your popup looks.
+The popup composition form offers many color and placement options, buttons, as well as entry & exit animations.

 Developers can go beyond and handle the display themselves.

-There is a complete guide to customizing the display of your in-app message for marketers and developers.
+There is a complete guide to customizing the display of your popup message for marketers and developers.

 Handling clicks